jakartaee/validation-tck/setup-examples/readme.md

 Generally, to adjust the build script to another container, you would have to:

-* Replace the Hibernate Validator dependency with the dependency of your provider.
-Technically the validation provider should not be required on the client side, but due to [BVTCK-57](https://hibernate.atlassian.net/browse/BVTCK-57) it is needed as well.
 * Change the _validation.provider_ property to the fully qualified class name of your Bean Validation provider.
 * Change the Arquillian container adapter dependency to use the adapter suitable for your container (see [container adapters](https://docs.jboss.org/author/display/ARQ/Container+adapters)).
 If there is no such adapter